tiby312/broccoli-project/report/src/ch12-improvements.md

 #### Don't sort the leafs

 If you don't sort the leafs, there could be some potential speed up.
-By the time you get to the leafs, there are so few bots in a leaf that it may not be worth it.
-The bots also would not be strewn along a dividing line so sweep and prune would not be as fast.
+By the time you get to the leafs, there are so few aabbs in a leaf that it may not be worth it.
+The aabbs also would not be strewn along a dividing line so sweep and prune would not be as fast.
 However, this can only hurt the query algorithm so I didn't do it.
 However, if you want to make one (construct+query) sequence as fast as possible it might be better.
 But again, my goal was to make querying as fast as possible.

 #### Pointer Compression